matthew-hirn/condensation/README.md

 # Condensation
-The Condensation project provides the latest code associated with the paper, "_Coarse Grainging of Data via Inhomogeneous Diffusion Condensation_," which details a clustering algorithm that iteratively employs deep cascades of intrinsic low-pass filters in a given data set.
-The paper is available on the arXiv at [URL Coming Soon].
+The Condensation project provides the latest code associated with our paper, "_Coarse Grainging of Data via Inhomogeneous Diffusion Condensation_," which details a clustering algorithm that iteratively employs deep cascades of intrinsic low-pass filters in a given data set.
+The paper is available on [arXiv](https://arxiv.org/abs/1907.04463).
->Jupyter Notebook implemention **now availeble**!
+>Jupyter Notebook implemention **now availeble** [here](code/condensation_animations.ipynb)!
 ## Getting Started
 ### Condensation code and media
 #### Code